-- Assumes management responsibility for all visitor service functions and activities of an assigned Area, including provision of ranger patrol and enforcement services; fire suppression and prevention; search and rescue; and emergency medical response services; - ➤ Participates in the development and implementation of goals, objectives, policies, and priorities for the Department; recommends within departmental policy, appropriate service and staffing levels; recommends and administers policies and procedures. - > Participates in the development and administration of and oversees assigned budgets. - ➤ Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of assigned programs, service delivery methods, and procedures; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities for improvement and recommends to the Visitor Services Manager/Chief Ranger. - Participates in the selection of, trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees on performance issues; implements discipline and termination procedures; leads and conducts internal affairs investigations.
+- Assumes management responsibility for all maintenance and operations functions and activities of an assigned Area, including maintenance and construction of preserves, facilities, residences, vehicles and resource management. - ➤ Participates in the development and implementation of goals, objectives, policies, and priorities for the Department; recommends within departmental policy, appropriate service and staffing levels; recommends and administers policies and procedures. - Participates in the development and administration of and oversees Area budgets. - ➤ Develops and standardizes procedures and methods to improve and continuously monitor the efficiency and effectiveness of assigned programs, service delivery methods, and procedures; assesses and monitors workload, administrative and support systems, and internal reporting relationships; identifies opportunities for improvement and recommends to the Land & Facilities Services Manager. - ➤ Participates in the selection of, trains, motivates, and evaluates assigned personnel; provides or coordinates staff training; works with employees on performance issues; implements discipline and termination procedures.

-- Recommends and administers policies and procedures such as procedure guidelines, design standards, and standard plans and specifications while ensuring that operation and maintenance, financial, regulatory, and legal requirements are met. - Oversees the development of consultant requests for proposal, advertising, and bid processes for professional services; evaluates proposals and recommends project award; administers contracts after award. - ➤ Meets and confers with contractors, a variety of outside agencies, and the general public in acquiring information and coordinating patrol and enforcement. - ➤ Prepares, reviews, and completes various reports, including Board agenda reports and Area-related documentation and correspondence. - Provides technical information and instruction regarding applicable procedures and methods; interprets and explains rules, regulations, and procedures; answers questions and resolves concerns. - > Serves as a liaison for assigned Area to outside agencies, neighborhood groups, and concerned citizens; performs a variety of public relations and outreach work related to assigned activities. - > Supervises the provision of mutual aid to other public safety agencies as dispatched and in accordance with District policy; coordinates with police and fire agencies regarding matters of public safety to ensure cooperative working relationships and efficiency of services. - ➤ Provides highly complex staff assistance to the Visitor Services Manager/Chief Ranger; develops and reviews staff reports related to assigned activities and services; may present information to the Board of Directors and various commissions, committees, and boards; provides staff support to commissions, committees, and task forces, as necessary. - > Conducts a variety of organizational studies, investigations, and operational studies; recommends modifications to patrol and enforcement, policies, and procedures. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of open space and preserve operations; researches emerging products and enhancements and their applicability to District needs. - Monitors changes in regulations and technology that may affect operations; implements policy and procedural changes after approval. - Receives, investigates, and responds to difficult and sensitive problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - Works collaboratively with the Land and Facilities Area Manager. - > Performs other duties as assigned.
+- Recommends and administers policies and procedures such as procedure guidelines, design standards, and standard plans and specifications while ensuring that operation and maintenance, financial, regulatory, and legal requirements are met. - ➤ Oversees the development of consultant requests for proposal, advertising, and bid processes for professional and/or construction services; evaluates proposals and recommends project award; administers contracts after award. - Meets and confers with contractors, a variety of outside agencies, and the general public in acquiring information about, construction, maintenance, and resource management matters; provides information regarding District development requirements. - > Prepares, reviews, and completes various reports, including Board agenda reports and Area-related documentation and correspondence. - > Provides technical information and instruction regarding applicable procedures and methods; interprets and explains rules, regulations, and procedures; answers questions and resolves concerns. - > Serves as a liaison for assigned Area to outside agencies, neighborhood groups, and concerned citizens; performs a variety of public relations and outreach work related to assigned activities. - ➤ Coordinates with fire agencies on fire risk prevention activities. - ➤ Provides highly complex staff assistance to the Land & Facilities Services Manager; develops and reviews staff reports related to assigned activities and services; may present information to the Board of Directors and various commissions, committees, and boards; provides staff support to commissions, committees, and task forces, as necessary. - ➤ Conducts a variety of organizational studies, investigations, and operational studies; recommends modifications to construction and maintenance, and resource management programs, policies, and procedures. - Attends and participates in professional group meetings; stays abreast of new trends and innovations in the field of open space and preserve operations and maintenance; researches emerging products and enhancements and their applicability to District needs. - Monitors changes in regulations and technology that may affect operations; implements policy and procedural changes after approval. - Receives, investigates, and responds to difficult and sensitive problems and complaints in a professional manner; identifies and reports findings and takes necessary corrective action. - > Works collaboratively with the Area Superintendent. - > Performs other duties as assigned.